 Databases designed for specific purposes often fail when asked to solve a different problem.
 As an example, the securities finance databases of leading data providers such as FIS Astec, Datalend, and IHS Markit, designed more than 20 years ago for performance benchmarking, are inadequate when queried for the purpose of the loans themselves.
-Even regulatory databases enriched with new SFTR filings to help authorities monitor leverage, are unable to determine the propriety of the loans.
+Even regulatory databases enriched with new SFTR filings can only help supervisors monitor leverage based on end-of-day positions, and are unable to determine the propriety of the loans without mapped flow data.

 A full mapping is needed to determine the purpose of the borrow.
 But that cannot be done with existing databases.
 The private and regulatory databases rely on loan reports that terminate at the prime broker, not the hedge fund.
 Without a connection to the true demand source, i.e., the trading desk, it is impossible to determine the purpose and therefore the propriety of the loan.
 The fluidity of the current market infrastructure adds unpredictable fluctuations to the degree that securities lending activity relates to short selling, especially when attempting to forecast published short interest.